SpencerBlum/open_kitchen/README.md

   Chan
   - finish edit and new for restaurants
   - work on the analytics page
   - connect app flow together with links and work on css
+  - we need more class methods
+  - currently have 1